| Title: | The Exterior Calculus |

 Returns a real number

-There is a vignette available: type vignette("kinner")
+There is a vignette available: type vignette("kinner") at

 the command line.